URiem/portfolio-project-3/README.md

 ## Introduction

-The Speed and Accuracy Typing Test is designed to give users a chance to test their abilities in terms of typing speed and accuracy.
+The Speed and Accuracy Typing Test is designed to give users a chance to test their typing skills in terms of speed and accuracy.
 It also gives users the opportunity to access information on what constitues a good average score and how to improve their skills and score.
 Users can create a score sheet to save their results, they can access past data and calculate averages.
 The can also delete their score sheet.
 The program is designed in Python and is run through a terminal window.

 ## Project Goals